programmercave0/programmercave0.github.io/_posts/2019-10-19-Bit Manipulation in C and C++.md

 In a signed representation, first bit represents the sign of a number (0 for positive and 1 for negative), and remaining n-1 bits contains the magnitude of the number.
  <br/><input type="hidden" name="IL_IN_ARTICLE"> <br/>
 There is a connection between a signed and an unsigned representation.
-A signed number `-x` equals an unsigned number `2<sup>n</sup> – x`.
+A signed number `-x` equals an unsigned number 2<sup>n</sup> – x.<br/>
   -x (signed) = 2<sup>n</sup> - x (unsigned)

 ```